ravendb/docs/version_3/docs/client-api/session/querying/how-to-query.dotnet.markdown

 :   Type: bool
 Indicates if queried index is a map/reduce index (modifies how we treat identifier properties).

+**Return Value**

+Type: IRavenQueryable
+Object instance implementing IRavenQueryable interface containing additional query methods and extensions.

+## Remarks

+By default, if `page size` is not specified, the value will be set to `128`.
+This is part of **Safe-by-Default** approach.

 ## Example I - Basic

 {CODE query_1_1@ClientApi\Session\Querying\HowToQuery.cs /}